 With photographers Lyndal Irons and Sarah Rhodes, I recorded images and sounds along the river, including underwater recordings.
 Listening, watching, learning from the river, from Country, to create a music work that reflects the rivers moods and stories.

-In 2019 workshops were held along the river at Yarramundi, Windsor and in schools with students from Windsor High, Windsor Public and Hawkesbury Independent Schools, sharing stories with Dharug educator Erin Wilkins and facilitating a creative response from students through poetry, music and art.
+In 2019 workshops were held along the river at Yarramundi, Windsor and in schools with over 100 students from Windsor High, Windsor Public and Hawkesbury Independent Schools, sharing stories with Dharug educator Erin Wilkins and facilitating a creative response from students through poetry, music and art.
 Work created by students will be part of the audio walks series.

 THE MUSIC